GoogleCloudPlatform/cloud-data-quality/README.md

 If you encounter the following error when running the executable Python zip on a different machine to your build machine:
 machine:
 ```
-/lib/x86_64-linux-gnu/libm.so.6: version `GL
-IBC_2.xx' not found
+/lib/x86_64-linux-gnu/libm.so.6: version `GLIBC_2.xx' not found
 ```
 This suggests that the `glibc` version on your build machine is incompatible with the version on your target machine.
 Resolve this by rebuilding the zip on machine with identical `glibc` version (usually the same OS version) as on your target machine, or vice versa.

 ## License